gmedina-de/Fluentness/README.md

 dynamic Single-Page-Web-Apps, using code-based, on-the-fly generated HTML, CSS and AJAX calls or maybe the next top hybrid mobile app
-* scale from small XML-based REST-Web-Services to fully-featured enterprise Apps with small footprint (few dependencies), yet out-of-the-box runnable like Spring Boot
+* scale from small XML-based REST-Web-Services to fully-featured enterprise Apps with very small footprint (few dependencies), yet out-of-the-box runnable like Spring Boot
 * respect standards and coding guidelines as far as possible, but applying own, well-defined [Architecture](https://github.com/germede/Fluentness/wiki/Architecture)
 * enjoy the advantages of developing in Java such as: type safety, performance,